 MILITARY

-Additionally, you can receive basic military training and the opportunity for specialty and advanced training in areas such as dental field support and emergency dental support.
+Additionally, you can receive basic military training and the opportunity for specialty and advanced training in areas such as field dental support and emergency dental support.
 As a military dental assistant, you may work either in a military dental clinic or mobile unit if in the field with your unit, which you should take into consideration before accepting a position.

 While it may not be for everyone, working in the military can provide you with employment support programs and other unique benefits not commonly found in other dental assisting environments.